henrypdonahue/2390-final-project/README.md

 make run
 ```

-Input in the 3rd window as the input party
+Input in the 3rd window as the input party described in the manual guide.
+You can run sh test/sample_input.sh to automate 6 inputs and 2 deletes.

-## Goals

-Secure multi-party computation allows input-parties to perform aggregations on their data without anyone being able to know another individual's data.

-HumMPC implements an algorithm that not only performs secure summation, but also allows input-parties to securely delete their data using a token easy to remember, such as an email address, which will also be kept private.
-Also, the deletion process is private, as no one would know who have requested deletion.

-### Base algorithm for summation
+### Base algorithm for data division, storage and computation

 ![](base.gif)

-## Benchmark
+## Tests

-See `test` folder
+See `test` folder to find our method time anaylsis.

 ## Formatting
+To format javascript files run,

 ```bash
 npm run lint